Xilinx/Vitis-AI/alveo/apps/whole_app_acceleration/yolo/README.md

 ## Running the Application
 -  `cd ${VAI_ALVEO_ROOT}/apps/whole_app_acceleration/yolo`
-- Use `run.sh` file to run the application.
+- Use `detect.sh` file to run the application.
+- Make sure that follow the steps [here](../../yolo/README.md) to get COCO validation set and labels/

 ### Examples